awurth/Silex/README.md

 ```

 ### Setup cache files permissions
-The boilerplate uses a cache system for Twig templates and the Monolog library for logging, so you have to make sure that PHP has write permissions on the `var/cache/` and `var/logs/` directories.
+The skeleton uses a cache system for Twig templates, translations, Doctrine, the web profiler and the Monolog library for logging, so you have to make sure that PHP has write permissions on the `var/cache/` and `var/log/` directories.

 ### Update your database schema
 ``` bash